eMapR/LT-GEE/README.md

 shrubs vs trees vs conifers vs deciduous etc. We have found SWIR bands, and indices leveraging them, to be generally quite sensitive to change, but we also know that it is highly variable.
 You should try segmenting on several bands or indices to see what works best.
 We also recommend trying a few different date windows and widths for generating annual composites.

-In the [example](#examples) scripts we provide, we composite image dates for the northern hemisphere growing season (mid-June through mid-September), which seems to work pretty well for 25-50 degrees latitude.
+In the [example](#examples) scripts provided, we composite image dates for the northern hemisphere growing season (mid-June through mid-September), which seems to work pretty well for 25-50 degrees latitude.
 Folks working in the southern hemisphere will need to modify the example scripts if you are to include images from your growing season, since it crosses the new year: December 2016 through Feburary 2017, for example.
 You'll also have to deal with how to label the year of the annual image composite - should it be the former or later year of the growing season composite?

 <a id='importantsteps'></a>**Two really important steps** in image collection building include 1) masking cloud and cloud shadow pixels during annual image compositing and to 2) ensure that the spectral band or index that is
 to be segmented is oriented so that vegetation loss is represented by a positive delta.
 For instance, NBR in its native orientation results in a negative delta when vegetation is lost from one observation to the next.
 In this case, NBR must be multiplied by -1 before being segmented.
+Conversely, if Landsat TM band 5 (SWIR) is selected for segmentation, inversion of the spectral values is not required, since natively, vegetation loss is represented by a positive delta.

-### LT parameters
+### <a id='parameters'></a> LT parameters

 The LT-GEE function takes 9 arguments: 8 control parameters that adjust how spectal-temporal segmentation is done, and the annual image collection.
 The original LandTrendr [paper](https://github.com/eMapR/LT-GEE/blob/master/docs/kennedy_etal_2010_landtrendr.pdf) describes the effect and sensitivity of changing some of these argument values.
-We recommend trying slight variations in settings to see what works best for the environment you are working in.
-One of the great things about having LT in GEE, is that parameter settings are easy and fast to iterate through to find a best set.
+We recommend trying variations in settings to see what works best for the environment you are working in.
+One of the great things about having LT in GEE is that parameter settings are easy and fast to iterate through to find a best set.
 <br><br>

 | Parameter | Type | Default | Definition |